circuitry-dev/circuitry-mcp-server/README.md

 ```
 You: Create a flowchart showing the error handling flow

-Claude: I'll ask Circuitry's agent to create this flowchart...
+Agent: I'll ask Circuitry's agent to create this flowchart...

 Done!
 Created a flowchart with 7 nodes showing:
 - Error detection